KeturahDev/My-Scribe/README.md

 ## **Minimum Viable Product (MVP)**

-The MVP of this project is to successfully create a user-friendly web application where users can create an account and post to a message board.
+The MVP of this project is to successfully create a user-friendly web application where users can create an account and post information to a board.

 Stretch goals include:

-* Allow images to be posted with both the board subject and posts.
+* Allow people to create public boards and view other accounts public boards
-* Allow people to search the message board with specific queries.
+* Allow users to message one another

 ## **Setup/Installation**